icheft/A-Cnake/README.md

 An uni year 1 final project for IM1003 Programming Design.
 The simple but fascinating game is developed all by ourselves with a little help from YouTube.
 Feel free to make it cooler.

+The entire project is built natively on macOS with some *terminal commands* and *Visual Studio Code* (that's why there's a `.vscode` setting folder and a `acnake.code-workspace` for opening a workspace in VS Code.)
+In fact, any text editors can do the job.

+Developing this project does not require any IDE nor Windows (you can definitely run it on Windows though).
+Building this project is easy (not sure for Windows, tell us after you successfully build!) on any platform.

 ## To Do
-### Main Game (v1):
+### Current Version Game (v1):
 - [ ] 1.
 Separate main.cpp into different classes
 - [ ] 2.
-Instruction window
-- [x] 3. win, lose, 平手, play again windows
-    + Add player 1 (blue snake) wins
-    + Add player 2 (yellow snake) wins
-    + Add Fair play
-    + Play again button(?)
-- [ ] 4.
-Add sound effects
-- [x] 5.
-Add pause state (no beautiful UI though, the frame will be paused however.)
+Minor bugs

 ### v2 or later:
-1. Settings
+- [ ] 1.
+Settings
-   1. sound on/off
+   - [ ] 1. sound on/off
-   2. speed
+   - [ ] 2. speed
-2. place bomb, and your lenth will decrease
+- [ ] 2. place bomb, and your lenth will decrease
-3. Single player mode
+- [ ] 3.
+Single player mode
-4. connected through server
+- [ ] 4. connected through server
+- [ ] 5.
+Even more players
+- [ ] 6.
+Shoot from mouth lol
+- [ ] 7.
+Speed up

 ## Build